EllinghamTech/PHPUserSystem/README.md

     - [EllinghamTech/PHPHelpers](https://github.com/EllinghamTech/PHPHelpers). (composer: ellingham-technologies/phphelpers), latest version (>0.4)

 ## Setup
 This library requires a specific set of tables in the database.
-You can find the SQL queries to create the tables and recommended indexes in MySQL_tables.md and SQLite_tables.md.
+More details can be found in DATABASE.md.
+You can find the necessary `CREATE TABLE` queries in the `sql/` directory.

 We plan to build an installation and update script in the future.
 Until then, you will need to make manual changes if the tables change.
 Ensure you read the release notes before updating.